christianblais/tableize/README.md

 * Inherited Resources

     By default, `Tableize` will search for both `resource_class` and `collection` methods.
 So you don't have to specify them each time, unless of course you want to override the default behavior.
-That being said, the following code produce the exact same output as the basic example above.
+That being said, the following code produces the exact same output as the basic example above.

         table_for do |t|